 January 20, 2013 (KHARTOUM) - The Sudanese government and a splinter faction of the rebel Justice and Equality Movement (JEM) have started direct peace talks in Doha, with both parties expressing a willingness to end hostilities in the troubled region of Darfur.
-A group of rebel commanders broke away in September 2012 and signed a goodwill and a cessation of hostilities agreement with the Khartoum government the following month.
-The talks had initially been scheduled for December 2012, (...)

 The following ads are provided by Google.
 SudanTribune has no authority on it.

 Darfur, the most ‘successful’ genocide in a century2017-04-21 23:16:47

 The Darfur region of western Sudan has been recognized since 2004 as the site of genocide since 2004 by dozens of political officials and bodies (including the U.S. Congress and (...)